 Originally a two storey Victorian house, St Hubert's was converted into four apartments in the early 1920s.
 This is a two storey building with rendered walls and a hipped roof.
 Additions made to the building as part of the conversion to flats include the two storey balconies and porches and front and side access stairs.
 The balconies are supported by tall square capped piers that support a timber arch with Art Nouveau cut out details and have brick and render balustrades and flat rooves with deep eaves.
 The name 'St Hubert's' is in rendered raised letters set into a panel in the front balcony.
 The access stairs have similar piers and metal balustrades.
 Tall groups of multi-paned windows and doors with toplights open on to the balconies.
-The front fence with brick piers and balustrade.
+The front fence with brick piers and balusters and rendered cap and rail is contemporary with the conversion and detailed to match the balustrade.
 Traces of the Victorian house remain in the rendered chimneys and slate roof.